-KEY Move away significan Uncertain SA Objectives Policy BF2 - Tall Build lings Comme ntary Scoring 15.
-Improve safety and security for people a property buildings policy will not have a direct impact on safety and security for people and property but should be all proposals for tall ngs should accord with the requirements of other relevant policies and guidance.
-It is therefore considered the policy will a neutral effect on this objective.
-16. Provide the conditions and services to impro health and well-being and reduce inequality access and social care cy will not have a dir ect impac ct on health and we ll-being.
-Therefore, the imp pact is co onsidered to be ne utral for th is 0 Promote education and training opportuniti which build the skills and capacity of the populati cy does not specifica ally make reference to educa ition.
-Th erefore, the policy will have a neutral effect of n this obje ctive.
-0 18.
-Increase the number of high quality j opportunities suited to the needs of the loo workforce building the policy itself doe will create jobs oppo ities subject to the u ortunities during its construc ion, whils at the future use of the build ding will facilitate fu uture job + 9.
-Support investment and enterprise that aspects the character and needs of the local area ineutral.
-0 Summary 1
+KEY Move signifi - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ?
+Uncertain SA Objectives Policy BF2 - Tall Buildings Comme ntary Scoring 15.
+Improve safety and security for people and buildings should accord with the requirements of other relevant policies and guidance.
+It is therefore considered the policy will have a neutral effect on this objective.
+0 16.
+Provide the conditions and services to improve health and well-being and reduce inequality to access and social care utral for th is 0 17.
+Promote education and training opport which build the skills and capacity of the pop The policy does not specifically make reference to education.
+Therefore, the policy will have a neutral effect on this objective.
+18. Increase the number of high quality job opportunities, the development of a tall opportunities suited to the needs of the local workforce Although the policy itself does not directly increase the number of high quality job opportunities, the development of a tall building will create jobs opportunities during its construction, whilst the future use of the building will facilitate future job opportunities subject to the use of the building.
+As such, it is considered that the policy will have a positive effect on this objective. + 19.
+Support investment and enterprise that respects the character and needs of the local area neutral.
+0 Summary